 Both prescription opioids and illicit opiate drugs can, directly and indirectly, cause internal damage, including to the kidneys.
 Additives in street heroin, for example, can include substances that do not readily dissolve, clogging the blood vessels leading to organs such as the kidneys and causing infection or death of small patches of organ cells, according to the National Institute on Drug Abuse.

-How Opioids Can Increase Your Risk of Kidney Damage
+How Opioids Increase the Risk for Kidney Damage

 Evidence suggests a link between opioid use and kidney disease, according to a 2017 International Journal of Molecular Sciences study.
-Although opioids can be used responsibly for pain control in those with kidney disease, according to the study, renal toxicity appears amid inappropriate use, such as in the following contexts:
+Although patients with kidney disease can take opioids responsibly for pain control, according to the survey, renal toxicity appears amid inappropriate use, such as in the following contexts:

 - Higher-than-needed doses